WoltLab/docs.woltlab.com/docs/tutorial/series/part_1.md

   filepath="tutorial/tutorial-series/part-1/files/lib/acp/page/PersonListPage.class.php"
 ) }}

-As WoltLab Suite Core already provides a powerful default implementation of a sortable page, our work here is minimal:
+`PersonListPage` uses a [grid view](../../php/api/grid_views.md) to display the list of people, our work here is minimal:

 1. We need to set the active ACP menu item via the `$activeMenuItem`.
 1. `$neededPermissions` contains a list of permissions of which the user needs to have at least one in order to see the person list.
    We use the same permission for both the menu item and the page.
-1. The database object list class whose name is provided via `$objectListClassName` and that handles fetching the people from database is the `PersonList` class, which we have already created.
-1. To validate the sort field passed with the request, we set `$validSortFields` to the available database table columns.
+1. Implement the method `createGridView()` and return the grid view that should be used to render the list of people.

+#### `PersonGridView`

+{jinja{ codebox(
+  title="files/lib/system/gridView/admin/PersonGridView.class.php",
+  language="php",
+  filepath="tutorial/tutorial-series/part-1/files/lib/system/gridView/admin/PersonGridView.class.php"
+) }}

+The following features are defined in the grid view:

+1. The columns to be displayed and their order.
+1. Which columns can be sorted and what the default sorting is.
+1. What interaction options the user has with the displayed items.

 #### `personList.tpl`